 I have been a passionate advocate for social change for as long as I can remember.
-Throughout my advocacy projects, my work has primarily focused on women's rights and gender issues, but I have also been involved in work for: human rights, LGBTQ+ advocacy, anti-racism advocacy, and environmental sustainability.
+Throughout my advocacy projects, my work has primarily focused on women's rights and gender issues, but I have also been involved in work for: human rights, LGBTQ+ advocacy, anti-racism advocacy, and other causes.

-I specialize in project management, strategic planning, and communications to help non-profits achieve their goals and share their message.
-With each project I take on, I work to ensure the outcome is effective in making change and accurately represents the values of the organization.
+I specialize in program/project management, program development, stakeholder engagement, and communications to help non-profits achieve their goals and share their message.
 Below are some examples of my current and past projects.

 FAC - Feminist Art Conference

 FAC is a yearly multidisciplinary feminist art conference that inspires sharing, networking, and collaboration.
 It is a grassroots, volunteered-run organization that functions from an intersectional feminist perspective.
-I have been volunteering with FAC since February of 2016.
-I work primarily in a project management role, helping to organize the conference under the direction of FAC Founder Ilene Sova.
-In early 2016 I developed a new event management system to track the planning for the 2017 conference and worked on a critical path schedule for future conferences.
+I have been volunteering with FAC since early 2016.
+I work primarily in a project management role, helping to organize the conference as well as other FAC events.

 YFG - Young Feminist Gathering